|9982 Hwy 197 North|

 of the clay and it's overall consistency and predictability is very

 important.
-Therefore we have a supplier mix a MotP custom blend
+Therefore we have a supplier mix a customized Mark of

-for us and buy it by the ton.
-Another factor is that the
+for us by the ton.
+Another important factor is that the

 clay's properties work with our custom glaze formulas.
-We used to
+Clays and

 |Do you fire your pottery in a microwave?||No. But once the pottery is finish fired in an electric kiln or our gas kiln it is safe to use in a microwave.|